agatanga/relay/README.md

 Cleaning up|[project:58][project.update:58][3/3]
 ```

-Now, let's use the `meta` method to store additional information:
+Now, let's see how to use `meta` method to store additional information:

 ```php
 use Agatanga\Relay\Facades\Relay;